BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 ### `datasets[].specimen_tracks`

-Only meaningful when the top-level `specimen_tracks` block is also present.
+Processed during the top-level `specimen_tracks` enrichment step.
 Provides per-dataset IAP/protocol title assignments and per-specimen metadata overrides.

 `image_acquisition_protocol_title` and `protocol_titles` are keyed by
 either `dataset` (applies to the dataset as a whole) or an `ImageType`